This post may contain affiliate links.

 If you are unsure, do not worry.
-Ginvest will give you a risk profile test before you begin investing with them.
+GInvest will give you a risk profile test before you begin investing with them.
 It is a requirement of the Bangko Sentral ng Pilipinas (BSP).
 It will assess whether you prefer low-risk, low-return investments or high-risk, high-return.
-Once you know what type of investor you are, it will be easier to choose which product is right for you.
+Once you know what type of investor you are, it will be easier to decide which product is right for you.

 If you are conservative to moderate, go for either a Money Market Fund or a Bond Fund.
 For aggressive investors, select from the two Feeder Funds or the Index Fund.